 All of our varieties are 'open-pollinated'.
 Open-pollination is the natural method by which plants breed, it means that each generation is similar to the previous one, and evolution and adaptation can occur over time.
 Anyone can save seed from open-pollinated varieties year after year , unlike F1 hybrids which you cannot save good seed from.
 For a more in-depth discussion of open-pollinated vs hybrids please read our article here (https://vitalseeds.co.uk/2018/07/30/open-pollinated-v-hybrid/)

-Our dream is to produce all of the seeds in our catalogue.
+Our dream is to produce all of the seeds in our catalogue, in collaboration with our network of growers.
 However this will take some time to achieve due to the nature of seed growing and the infrastructure needed to produce top quality vegetable seed in our rain-prone climate.
-The land we were growing on until Jan 2019 was not certified organic, therefore the seeds produced on this land are labelled 'ecologically produced'.
-Any other seeds have been purchased from well reputed certified organic and biodynamic seed suppliers.
+At present Any other seeds have been purchased from well reputed certified organic and biodynamic seed suppliers.

 Open Source Seed initiative

 We are a registered seed company partner of the Open Source Seed Initiative.
 OSSI is dedicated to maintaining fair and open access to plant genetic resources worldwide by offering a new way to save and exchange seed that ensures the seed will remain free of patents, licenses, and other restrictions.
 Varieties that are registered as OSSI seed are accompanied by the pledge (see below), which prohibits the varieties or their derivatives from being patented or licensed in ways that can restrict use.